smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 The Operator Replay Configuration stores potentially complex rules that support various levels of system security.
 At the top of the first page of Configuration maintenance, there is a section that is used to define how virtual display devices will be selected.
 Three of four modes of device selection require the use of the LSAM's Telnet Exit Program.
 There are also parameters that allow the Script driver program to adapt to the local site's configuration of the IBM i Telnet Server,  including controls over the port that is used and an option to support TLS security applied to the connection between the Script driver program (acting as a Telnet Client) and the virtual display device, through the Telnet Server (which acts as a TLS Server).

-For more information and instructions about optionally engaging TLS Security, refer to the topic Engaging Telnet TLS Security near the end of the Operator Replay Scripts section.
+For more information and instructions about optionally engaging TLS Security, refer to the topic Engaging Telnet TLS Security just below.

-There are function keys that are accessed from this display that connect to Agent tools for defining optional extensions to the basic configuration of the Device Name, IP Address and the Telnet exit program, referred to in the first page of the Configuration display.
-Refer to the topic [Managing Virtual Devices](#Managing) at the end of the Operator Replay Scripts section for a detailed explanation and instructions about how to use these extended security features.
+There are function keys accessed from the first page of the Configuration display that connect to Agent tools for defining optional extensions to the basic configuration of the Device Name, IP Address and the Telnet exit program.
+Refer to the topic [Managing Virtual Devices](./virtual-devices.md) at the end of the Operator Replay Scripts section for a detailed explanation and instructions about how to use these extended security features.

 ## Engaging Telnet TLS Security

 The Operator Replay Script driver program uses TCP/IP sockets to communicate directly with the IBM i Telnet Server program as it requests a virtual display device.
 IBM i supports two different port numbers for accessing the Telnet server, using by default the port numbers of 23 for unsecured, and 992 for secured.
+Administrators can change the port number to match actual port numbers that were reassigned within their system.

 There are four steps required to engage TLS security between the Operator Replay Script driver program and the virtual display device.
 The following document sub-sections explain how to perform each of these steps: